kwparker/CS62-Final-Project/README.md

 <img src="https://github.com/user-attachments/assets/a1868b92-34fd-4193-aab8-24fa9f44c445" width="600" alt="Course filter options" />

 Athletes can register for courses by filtering by academic department, the coach-inputted athletic schedule, or both.
+In this case, the athlete filters by both.
 This allows for the viewing of classes based on input parameters.

 ---